mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### A. \(T-minus 20 working days\) Blog Post Outline

-* Release Manager prepares bullet points and release headline for release announcement
+* Release Manager prepares bullet points for release announcement and shares with PMs
-* Release Manager reviews the outline \(benefits and order of features\) with PMs
-  * Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier to identify which feature should be the main highlight
   * Do not include plugins that haven't been added to the Plugin Marketplace by code complete deadline to avoid cutting those plugins from the blog post draft in the last minute if any development issues arise
-* PMs decide which sections of the release announcement will have an accompanying screenshot/photo
+* PMs start to draft the blog post and decide which sections of the release announcement will have an accompanying screenshot

 ### B. \(T-minus 11 working days\) First Draft

 * PMs finish the blog post draft by writing a section for each feature
-* Release manager checks that the guidelines in the Checklist for Review of Draft are met
-  * Ask: how would you rate the title?
-How can we make it 1 score better?
-Use this method for other parts of the blog draft, inlcuding screenshots

 ### C. \(T-minus 10 working days\) Head of PM, CPO and MLT Reviews